Climate Change Advocacy at the Community Level

 We’re excited about telling this story.
 Stay tuned as documentary production begins, and we share a practical vision of how Christians CAN make a difference for environmental justice in their communities.

-Staff Blog: Joining God’s call to serve
+United States: Joining God’s call to serve

 Gift Giving Guide for Gifts Under $30